smkim0508/PeerPear/README.md

 # PeerPear
-COS333 Project for Centralized, LLM-powered Group Pairing Platform
+#### Centralized, LLM-powered Group Pairing Platform for Student Organizations.

 ## How to Run the Backend (Locally):
 The dependencies in this project are managed through poetry.